BirdBrainTechnologies/Basic-iOS-Apps-Finch2-Bit/Readme.md

 Method Signature: calibrateCompass()

 Description: This function send a Bluetooth command to calibrate the compass.
-When the Finch receives this command, it will dots on the micro:bit screen as it waits for you to tilt the Finch in different directions.
+When the Finch receives this command, it will place dots on the micro:bit screen as it waits for you to tilt the Finch in different directions.
 If the calibration is successful, you will then see a check on the micro:bit screen.
 Otherwise, you will see an X.

 Example: finch.calibrateCompass()